- Get help

 Who needs to set up MFA?

 MFA enrollment is required for all faculty, staff and students.

 - All faculty and staff at SFU will be required to enroll in MFA.
 If you are a new employee (including TAs and RAs), enroll in MFA as soon as possible to maintain your access to SFU online services.

 Faculty and staff who cannot or do not wish to use a mobile device for any reason may request a hardware token as an alternative.
 To get started, visit the Set up MFA page for more information.

-- All students, sponsored accounts, retirees, and any other accounts will be required to enroll in MFA by December 2021, and will be fully supported if they choose to enroll sooner.
+- All current students who started before Fall 2021, sponsored accounts, retirees, and any other accounts will be required to enroll in MFA by December 2021, and will be fully supported if they choose to enroll sooner.

-Note: If you have a shared sponsored account, we recommend to hold off on enrollment until we have a process defined by Summer 2021.
-For more information regarding sponsored accounts, please visit our FAQ page.
+Note: If you have a shared sponsored account, we recommend to hold off on enrollment until we have a process in place.
+For more information regarding sponsored accounts, please visit the FAQ page.

 Which SFU applications are protected by MFA?